 Rendering of services

 Service revenue is generally recognized when a signed contract or other persuasive evidence of an arrangement exists, the service has been provided, the fee is fixed or determinable and collection of resulting receivables is reasonably assured.
-Other services are recognized on a percentage-of-completion basis.1.24 Accounts payable
+Other services are recognized on a percentage-of-completion basis.

-Earnings per share are calculated by dividing the net profit/loss for shareholders of the Company by the weighted average number of outstanding shares over the reporting period.
+Earnings per share is calculated by dividing the net profit/loss for shareholders of the Company by the weighted average number of outstanding shares over the reporting period.
 Diluted earnings per share include the effect of the assumed conversion of potentially dilutive instruments such as employee stock options.
-The impact of share equivalents is computed using the treasury stock method for stock options.1.26 Statement of Cash Flows
+The impact of share equivalents is computed using the treasury stock method for stock options.1.25 Statement of Cash Flows

-The Statements of cash flows are prepared in accordance with the indirect method.1.27 Related party transactions
+The Statements of cash flows are prepared in accordance with the indirect method.1.26 Related party transactions

-All transactions, agreements and business activities with related parties are determined on an arm’s length basis in a manner similar to transactions with third parties.1.28 Government grants
+All transactions, agreements and business activities with related parties are determined on an arm’s length basis in a manner similar to transactions with third parties.1.27 Government grants

-Grants related to net wages arrangement in Norway are recognized as a reduction of wage cost.1.29 Operating leases
+Grants related to net wages arrangement in Norway are recognized as a reduction of wage cost.1.28 Operating leases

 Leases in which a significant portion of the risks and rewards of ownership still remains with the lessor are classified as operating leases.
-Payments made under operating lease agreements are classified in the income statement as operating expenses and recognized straight-line over the period of the lease.1.30 Share-based payments
+Payments made under operating lease agreements are classified in the income statement as operating expenses and areexpensed as incurred.1.29 Share-based payments

-The Company operates an executive management equity-settled, share-based compensation plan, under which the entity receives services from ten top management employees (eight in 2013) as consideration for equity instruments (share-options) of the Company.
+The Company has a share-based compensation plan in place for executive management.
+The plan is equity-settled, under which the entity receives services from ten top management employees as consideration for equity instruments (share-options) of the Company.
 The fair value of the employee services received in exchange for the grant of the options is recognized as an Operating Expense.
 For additional information see note 31 Share-based payments.

 When the options are exercised, the Parent issues new shares or re-issues treasury shares.
 The proceeds received net of any directly attributable transaction costs are credited to share capital (nominal value) and share premium.